National Coffee Day

-National Coffee Day is a holiday in the United States that falls on September 29.
-It is one of the country's favorite drinks, and many people can't start their day without drinking a cup of joe.
-Even non-coffee drinkers can't resist the smell of freshly brewed coffee in the morning.
-So whether you love the classic Americano or prefer the trendy Flat White, make sure to have the perfect cup (or cups) of coffee today!
+The smell of freshly brewed coffee in the morning is irresistible to almost everyone.
+Whether you love the classic Americano or prefer the trendy Flat White, make sure to have the perfect cup (or cups) of coffee today!

 Coffee lovers are in luck because just two days after National Coffee Day, they can celebrate International Coffee Day on October 1st.

 National Coffee Day was created by the National Coffee Association.
 The concept of a dedicated day to celebrate coffee gained popularity in the 20th century.